 NATO personnel stationed in Texas OR their dependents must meet the requirements shown in items 3 and 6.
 Local English proficiency examinations are required for admissibility in lieu of the TOEFL and will be scheduled upon request.
 Applicants are required to contact the Office of International Services to determine eligibility.

 International students on F-1 visas may not be enrolled primarily in internet courses in any given semester.
-Please consult an international advisor well in advance of each semester to insure that you are compliant.
+Students should consult an international advisor well in advance of each semester to ensure compliance.